sarahrosehassan/find-primes/README.md

 # The Prime Factors of an Integer
 The returned list of the method needs to contain all the prime factors in ascending sorted order.
 This list must include the factors the exact number of times it appears in its product.
 For example, if n = 220 [2, 2, 5, 11] is returned.

+Algorithm:
-Eliminate all composite numbers
+- Eliminate all even composite numbers, numbers divisible by 2

-# Time Complexity and Caching
+- Eliminate all odd composite numbers,
+-